 I've always loved designing levelz for Gruntz, moreso than actually playing them.

 Want to contact me?
-Email/Skype is probably the most reliable way.
+Gruntz Discord is the most reliable way.

 You're making a problem out of nothing.
 Whatever, someone can put a warning that you can lose progress on a level that takes 2 minutes to complete, by pressing a button that 90% of players only ever pressed to check what it does.
 End of the world!
 Unplayable!
 (Edit: I just added the warning)